 - Sexual orientation, gender identity and expression, and gender characteristics.

 - Language(s) spoken

 - Economic and social status

-Actions to promote non-discrimination, diversity and inclusion internally are embedded within our HR strategy and are intertwined with our wellbeing activities.
+Actions to promote non-discrimination, diversity and inclusion internally are embedded within our Human Resources strategy and are intertwined with our wellbeing activities.

 ISHR is committed to the holistic security and wellbeing of staff, fellows, interns and trainees, including their physical, psychological and digital safety and wellbeing, and has a comprehensive suite of policies and practices in this regard.
 A Wellbeing Work Group has been established in 2019.
 It organises activities that foster staff engagement and solidarity such as challenges, games, support groups, discussions around wellbeing.
 Some of ISHR benefits supporting staff wellbeing include:

 - Flexible working arrangements: part-time work, working from home, flexible working hours

 - Office closure between Christmas and New Year